 Doll makers can keep their expenses low if they’re working on their own and using free advertising strategies such as social media and blogging.
 They may only need to keep up with the rent or mortgage (usually in the form of a home studio), as well as the raw materials for the dolls.
 They should also have some type of commercial insurance to cover against potential mistakes.

 Target markets tend to include either collectors or children who are looking for something different than what's currently available.
 Most people will be either middle- or upper-class, though there are ways to create less expensive custom dolls for practically any budget.

 How does a custom doll business make money?

 Doll makers will usually double the cost of the materials they used to make the doll.
 So, if it costs a doll maker to $100 for the raw materials, then they would price it at $200.
 However, if the doll is particularly intricate or if the doll maker is able to use techniques that no one else is using, then they can charge much more based on their demand.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your custom doll business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your custom doll business is sued.
 There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements